MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - Psychiater
 - workers compensation
 - Disability

 ## <a name="canada-passport-number"></a>Kanadische Passnummer

 ### <a name="format"></a>Format

-Zwei Großbuchstaben, gefolgt von sechs Ziffern
+zwei Großbuchstaben, gefolgt von sechs Ziffern

 ### <a name="pattern"></a>Muster

-Zwei Großbuchstaben, gefolgt von sechs Ziffern
+zwei Großbuchstaben, gefolgt von sechs Ziffern

 ### <a name="checksum"></a>Prüfsumme